Is Biting a Good Self Defense Technique

 An ideal self-defense technique should be quick, non-telegraphed, and should allow you to execute from a safe distance.
 Biting fails in every aspect.

-It’s neither a fast attack nor long-range, so you can surely get hurt when grappling with an experienced fighter.
+It’s neither a fast attack nor long-range, so you can get hurt when grappling with an experienced fighter.
 Plus, you must stick your ace ahead and catch someone’s moving parts to execute a bite.

 Now, unless the kinetic chain from your jaw muscles to the neck is strong or as fast, you can bet on getting jumped.
 Plus, you know what is much faster than your face?
 Your aggressors’ hands, elbows, and knees.